nicholas9698/Allosteric-site/README.md

 2. Execute the `Build the dataset for pretrain ResidueRobertaMLM` in `data_processing.ipynb` to process the pdb file and build the pre-training data.

-3. Run the following for the ResidueRoBERTa pre-training:
+3. Run the following to pre-train the Residue-RoBERTa:
 ```
 python -u pretrain_ResidueRoberta.py
 ```